 It was reading about the death of Mr. P., who owned the small family horse farm where I used to keep my horse.
 I only knew that his daughter had moved in, taken care of him, and tried to keep the place going.
 I don’t know the real story, only that from a distance I’d watched the horses disappear, the corral fall to weeds, and the roof of the stable collapse in on itself.
 Knowing something about the power of the animal-human connection, I wanted the horses back.
 I wanted something different to happen.
 As I wrote my way into the story, themes emerged: it became a novel about perception, leadership, and what keeps families together, but I didn’t know that clearly when I started, even though I’d structured the novel.
 The characters had to breathe and begin to speak to each other—and to me—before what the novel was about fully evolved and deepened.
 That’s the wonder and the beauty of the process.
 I’ve learned to trust and love it.

 Thank you for visiting.
-I hope you’ll find this website informative and that you’ll also check (and subscribe to!) my blog, which is where I post my latest research, process or progress, as well as thoughts on craft, about twice a month.
+I hope you’ll find this website informative and that you’ll also check (and subscribe to!) my blog, which is where I occasionally post my latest research, process or progress, as well as thoughts on craft.
+I also post about random unrelated topics when I can’t restrain myself.
 I hope to see a comment from you there.
 Again, my warm thanks for your interest.